|Home › Help › FAQ|

 I download National Atlas map layers or connect to them as Web services?

-You can also embed the National Atlas in your own application if your code takes advantage of the evolving Web Map Service (WMS) specifications from the Open Geospatial Consortium.
-Technical information for our WMS is available.
+You can also embed the National Atlas in your own application if your code takes advantage of the evolving Web Map Service (WMS) or Web Feature Service (WFS) specifications from the Open Geospatial Consortium.

 |16.
 I like to make map mashups.
 Does